sunfounder/pironman5/docs/source/index.rst

 * 4 WS2812 Addressable RGB LED light up the whole case with cool light effect
 * IR Receiver for multi-media center like Kodi or Volumio
 * Retro metal power button for safe shut down
-* External GPIO extender with pin name label, for easy access.
+* External GPIO extender with pin name label, for easy access
-* Equipped with a spring-loaded socket for easy card removal.
+* Equipped with a spring-loaded socket for easy card removal
 * Aluminum main body with clear Acrylic side panel
+* Features two standard HDMI ports

 The Pironman 5 is not just a case; it's an upgrade that transforms your Raspberry Pi 5 into a powerful, efficient, and stylish device.
 Get yours now and experience the future of Raspberry Pi cases!

 .. note::

-    Pironman 5 compatible systems are shown below.
-If you have other systems installed, some of the Pironman 5 components may not be available.
+    You need to install an OS that supports Raspberry Pi 5.
+Please use the latest Raspberry Pi Imager tool for system installation.
+The currently tested systems are:

-    * Raspberry Pi OS (bookworm 64 desktop / lite)
+    * **Raspberry Pi OS (bookworm 64 desktop / lite)**: Perfectly compatible
-    * Ubuntu Desktop 23.1
-    * Ubuntu Server 23.1
+    * **Ubuntu Desktop 23.10**: No SPI, causing LED to not light up
+    * **Kali**: No I2C, causing OLED screen to not light up
+    * **Home Assistant**: Cannot enable I2C and SPI

 If you have any questions, please send an email to service@sunfounder.com and we will respond as soon as possible.